You could be eating perfectly crispy Air Fryer Bacon in about 10 minutes! No grease splatters. No smoke. No leftovers!

 Why We Love Air Fryer Bacon

-Bacon can be tricky to cook.
-On mornings when I’m already tired and not quite awake yet I want my bacon to be as easy as possible.
-(Like questionably easy) Traditional stove-top bacon cooking methods leave you with grease splatter all over the stovetop.
-Also, if you’re not carfeul a couple of bacon kisses.
-(AKA splatter burns) By using an air fryer you get crispy perfect bacon in a short amount of time with minimal cleanup and no splatter!
+- Traditional stove-top bacon cooking methods leave you with grease splatter all over the stovetop, but by using an air fryer you get crispy perfect bacon in a short amount of time with minimal cleanup and no splatter!

 Bacon: Whichever cut of bacon your family prefers, thick or regular, will work just fine.